almightyvats/the-rpg/guide/guide.md

 # The Ultimate Guide

 This is the guide for The Ultimate RPG.
-Only use this guide if you want information an specific attack capabilities and enemy profiles.
+Only use this guide if you want information on specific attack capabilities and enemy profiles.

 ## Map Tips